News

 New wave of phishing: Attackers use Adobe InDesign

-There is currently an increase in phishing attacks that abuse Adobe InDesign, a well-known and trusted document publishing system.
-According to Barracuda Telemetry, the number of emails containing Adobe InDesign links has increased nearly 30x since October.
-While the daily number was previously around 75 per email per day, it has now increased to around 2.000.
+Currently, there is an increase in phishing attacks that abuse Adobe InDesign, a well-known and trusted document publishing system.
+According to Barracuda telemetry, the number of emails containing Adobe InDesign links has increased by almost 30 times since October.
+Previously, the daily number was around 75 emails per day, but now it has increased to around 2.000.
 Almost one in 10 (9 percent) of these emails contain active phishing links.
-Many of these links have the top-level domain “.ru” and are hosted behind a Content Delivery Network (CDN) that acts as a proxy for the source site.
+Many of these links have the top-level domain ".ru" and are hosted behind a content delivery network (CDN) that acts as a proxy for the source site.
 This…

 Read more